 Contributions

 F.I., M.S.G., M.F. and S.C. carried out the proteomic analysis.
 M.L.B. cloned the MCTPs, produced and phenotyped the Arabidopsis transgenic lines, with the exception of AtMCTP4:GFP-AtMCTP4 and 35S:GFP-AtMCTP6 which were generated by M.K..
 M.L.B. and J.D.P. imaged the MCTP reporter lines.
 W.N. carried out the FRAP analysis and image quantification for co-localisation with the help of L.B..
+M.G. and J.D.P. performed the CLEM and immunogold labelling approaches.
+J.T., M.R. and V.G. performed the plasmodesmata cell-to-cell trafficking assay.
+M.K. carried out the proteomic comparison and A.P. the data integration.
 A.G. performed the phylogenic analysis.
-J.D.P. carried out the PAO experiments.
+J.D.P. and M.L.B. carried out the PAO experiments.
 M.L.B. performed the yeast experiments.
 T.J.H. and J.T. performed the 3D-SIM.
 V.A. carried out the C2 cluster map analysis.
 J.D.P. carried out the molecular dynamic analysis with the help of J-M.C. and L.L..

 E.M.B. conceived the study and designed experiments with the help of J.T and L.L.
 E.M.B, J.D.P., J.T. and M.L.B. wrote the manuscript.
 All the authors discussed the results and commented on the manuscript.